tonythai12/SOIL-React.js-Web-Application/Admin-React/README.md

 ### Review Management
 - Display a list of recent reviews
 - Delete inappropriate reviews
+  > Use the 'bad-words' library to automatically block abusive reviews.
+Blocked reviews are marked with a red background and can be found on the reviews page.
 - Real-time updates when a new review is added or deleted

 ### Review Metrics